 To ensure the quality of the internship, the general rule is that a company can have a maximum of one student intern from the Business Academy per five employees.
-The number of students cannot exceed half the total number of staff.
+The number of students cannot exceed half the number of total staff.